-Universal service is the principle that all Americans should have access to a baseline level of telecommunications services.
+Universal service is based on the principle that all Americans should have access to a baseline level of telecommunications service and further the public interest of keeping all Americans connected.
 This principle is the cornerstone of the Communications Act of 1934, which established universal service in legislation and also created the Federal Communications Commission (FCC).
 Since that time, universal service policies have helped make telephone service widely available throughout the U.S., even in rural areas.
-The Telecommunications Act of 1996 (1996 Telecom Act) expanded the scope of universal service to include increased, affordable access to both telecommunications and advanced services, such as high-speed Internet, for all consumers.

 The law adopted explicit goals to guide the implementation of universal service policies.
 These goals include:

 - Promoting the availability of quality services at just, reasonable, and affordable rates.

 - Increasing access to advanced telecommunications services throughout the nation.